-Part of Newcastle Hospitals, the North East Innovation Lab is based in the Newcastle Helix life sciences quarter, and supports the development of the cutting-edge technology needed to detect viruses and other health threats.
+Part of Newcastle Hospitals, the North East Innovation Lab (NEIL) is based in the Newcastle Helix life sciences quarter, and supports the development of the cutting-edge technology needed to detect viruses and other health threats.

 The lab’s team of NHS scientists specialise in molecular biology, methodology and clinical research.
 They have a client base that includes UK and international organisations of different sizes, from university spin-outs to large multi-national corporations.

 The new funding recognises the successful contribution NEIL has already made to evaluating new COVID-19 testing technologies.

 The NIHR Newcastle In Vitro Diagnostics Co-operative (NIHR Newcastle MIC) has worked closely with the team since the lab was launched in January 2021.
 They have already engaged with over 70 organisations from across the globe including the USA and Australia.
 They have 36 projects in place with 17 companies.

 “We are delighted to secure this £1.4M investment, which allows us to continue our work to ‘test the tests’, helping developers to ensure their products perform well and accurately.